aquarium and pond answers, information, articles, resources

 - Here is a dissected fish displaying a serious internal Trematodes infection.

-Gill flukes (Dactylogyrus) will appear on the gill filaments as tiny dark spots 0.04-0.08in (1-2mm) long.
+Gill flukes (Dactylogyrus) will appear on the gill filaments as tiny dark spots 0.04-0.08 inches (1-2mm) long.

-Gill flukes can infect freshwater and saltwater fish and are found on fish from the wild as well as farmed fish.
 These parasites attach to the gills of the fish and feed on mucus, epithelial cells (cells that line the inside of gills and perform the tasks of secretion, absorption, protection, and transcellular transport), and blood from the host.

-Much of the mucus being produced by the fish is in response to the physical injury caused by the parasites.
 Damage is physical and inflammatory, with secondary bacterial infections such as septicemia.
 Small or weak fish may die from the stress of acute infestations.

 Gill flukes reproduce via eggs that drop away to hatch in about 2 to 4 days depending upon temperature.